 Popular Projector Comparisons

-The TCL C1 is an extremely cheap projector with excellent contrast, but it's a rather poor product overall.
-It's extremely dim, has a narrow color gamut, and is terribly inaccurate out of the box.
+The TCL C1 is an extremely cheap, portable projector with decent contrast, but it's a rather poor product overall.
+It's very dim, is terribly inaccurate out of the box, and also has limited color volume.
 It's also a poor choice for gaming due to its high input lag.
-Even its high contrast comes with a caveat, as it's only excellent due to how dim the unit is.
+Even its satisfactory contrast comes with a caveat, as it's partly due to how dim the unit is.
 That said, it's very inexpensive, but for its price, you could get the vastly superior NexiGo PJ40 (Gen 3).
-The C1 just isn't worth it for most users.
+The TCL just isn't worth it for most users.

 The TCL C1 is slightly better than the Samsung The Freestyle 2nd Gen, but the Samsung is smaller and more portable.
 Still, the TCL's contrast is much better, so it looks better in dark rooms.
 Accuracy purists will, however, prefer the Samsung, as it's far more accurate out of the box, and it's easier to calibrate.